-We welcome scholars to submit individual and panel proposals to be considered for inclusion on two ACPA group sessions at the 2021 APA Pacific Division Meeting.
+We welcome scholars to submit individual and panel proposals to be considered for inclusion on two ACPA group sessions at the 2022 APA Pacific Division Meeting.
 We are open to submissions that engage with Chinese philosophy in a wide variety of ways and we are not specifying a theme for the group sessions prior to receiving proposals.
 In addition to the quality of submission, the selection of papers for presentation will be based on how well they can be worked into a good session.
-We also encourage junior scholars, minorities, and otherwise underrepresented individuals to apply.
-Info on the Association of Chinese Philosophers in North America (ACPA) is available here.
+We particularly encourage junior, women, BIPOC, and other underrepresented scholars to apply.
+Info on the Association of Chinese Philosophers in North America (ACPA) is available here: http://

 Guidelines for paper/abstract submission: